Water & Sewer

 To Report Water Problems

-If you are experiencing trouble with your water service or see what appears to be a water leak, you can call one of the two following numbers, and a city representative will respond to the problem as quickly as possible:
+If you are experiencing trouble with your water service or suspect a water leak, please call one of the following numbers, and a city representative will respond promptly.